 Best for: Dealerships wanting CRM and accounting under one roof

-DealerSocket originated as a CRM platform and expanded into full dealership management with integrated accounting.
-Its strength lies in customer lifecycle management combined with operational tools.
+DealerSocket began as a CRM platform and later expanded into dealership management with accounting functionality.
+It connects customer lifecycle management with operational dealership tools.

-DealerSocket suits dealers who prioritize customer relationship management and want accounting included in a broader operational platform.
+DealerSocket is commonly used by dealerships that prioritize customer relationship management and want accounting included within a broader operational platform.

 Every system we shared in our list solves a specific version of the problem: